SvetkaSvyet/SvetkaSvyet/README.md

 - 👋 Hi, I’m @SvetkaSvyet
-- 👀 I’m interested in Python, solidity
+- 👀 I’m interested in Python, solidity, rust, move
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, rust

 <!---
 SvetkaSvyet/SvetkaSvyet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.